TJEliot/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   I love watching my score go up!
+It really motivates me to help out my coworkers.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  Open up FIP, show someone how much you appreciate them by sending them a tip, help others, and watch your tips start rolling in!
+  Open up FIP, show someone how much you appreciate them by sending them points, then help others and watch your points start rolling in!